asote/tf-aws/README.md

 * Set path system environmental variable, in PowerShell type $env:Path += ";c:\Terraform"
 * Launch PowerShell (cmd or git bash) and type terraform to confirm installation.
 * Code using any text editor, Visual Studio Code strongly recommended ( there is a Terraform extension for VSC).
 * Create a terraform.tfvars with the credentials (do not version control this file).
+Use your IAM user's AWS access and secret keys.

                 AWS_ACCESS_KEY_ID = "..."
                 AWS_SECRET_ACCESS_KEY = "..."
                 AWS_DEFAULT_REGION = "..."
                 ARM_TENANT_ID = "..."
                 aws_key_name = "..."

+*Create key pair for your instance from EC2 dashboard/Network & Security/Key Pairs or use Puttygen to generate private andd public keys and Terraform's AWS_KEY_PAIR resource type.